 Please visit our Permanent Collection page for additional information.

-The Huntsville Museum of Art has two collections available for travel: Rebels with a Cause and John James Audubon: The Viviparous Quadrupeds of North America.
+The Huntsville Museum of Art has four collections available for travel: 9/11 and Beyond, Vietnam: The Real War, Rebels with a Cause and John James Audubon: The Viviparous Quadrupeds of North America.

 The Museum maintains an active, engaging schedule of exhibitions and programs through its permanent collections and special exhibitions.
 The Voices of Our Times series brings people of note in the arts, academia, publishing and politics to the Huntsville Museum of Art for in-depth discussions and presentations.
 The Family Programs offer fun, interactive art making activities for families with children ages three and up.
 In the Museum Academy, art classes are offered weekdays and Saturdays for children ages three and up.
 High School and adult art classes and workshops are also available.